LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

-The inherent sequential structure of natural language leads to the usual practice\noqa{proselint-garner.phrasal_adjectives.ly} of treating text as a~sequence of tokens, characters, or---more recently---subword units.
-In many problems related to Natural Language Processing (NLP), this linear perspective was enough to enable significant breakthroughs, such as the introduction of the Transformer neural architecture~\citep{Vaswani2017-transformer}.
-This linear perspective currently remains as the basis of the state-of-the-art models in NLP problems.
-Interestingly, contrary to recurrent neural networks, the sequential nature of language is not reflected directly in the Transformer network architecture.
+The sequential structure of text leads to it being treated as a~sequence of tokens, characters, or more recently, subword units.
+In many problems related to Natural Language Processing (NLP), this linear perspective was enough to enable significant breakthroughs, such as the introduction of the neural Transformer architecture~\citep{Vaswani2017-transformer}.
+In this setting, the task of computing token embeddings is solved by Transformer encoders, such as BERT~\citep{devlin2019-bert} and its derivatives, achieving top scores on the GLUE benchmark~\citep{wang2019-glue}.